Fresno

 We could not find information on whether the city sets low-energy use requirements for municipal or certain private buildings.

 Fresno requires plan reviews, site inspections, and performance testing.
-We could not find information on the number of full-time employees the city staffs to enforce the energy code.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 We could not find information regarding upfront support for code compliance.

 Commercial and multifamily benchmarking